 Vaccination requirements and laws may vary by region so it's important to get in touch with your local veterinarian to find out which additional vaccines will be necessary for your Goldendoodle puppy.
 They will also be able to inform you when it's safe to take your puppy outside and interact with other dogs in an outdoor environment.
 To be on the safe side, you should never expose your puppy to other dogs without first knowing of the dog's health and vaccination status until after your puppy is fully vaccinated as per your local veterinarian guidelines.

 Instilling Good Puppy Behavior

 Puppies learn best through conditioning and positive reinforcements, not punishment or negative reactions.
 We follow strict guidelines for gentle puppy training and we encourage all future Goldendoodle puppy owners to do the same.
 This allows your animal to build trust and loyalty as well as a good-natured and well-mannered personality.
 Puppy training can take a lot of time, patience and treats — but we promise that the journey is worth it and your dog will benefit from all your efforts in the long run!
 You can do puppy training yourself or enroll your puppy in a puppy training class if you are very busy and in order to ensure the attention they need for this important part of the developmental process.
-Learn more about puppy training or Get In Touch for some useful advice on training pups alone or with the help of a professional puppy trainer.
+Learn More About Goldendoodle Puppy Training or Get In Touch for some useful advice on training pups alone or with the help of a Professional Puppy Trainer.